People

 Civil & Environmental Engineering at Stanford University

 Dr. Khalid K. Osman is an Assistant Professor of Civil and Environmental Engineering at Stanford University and a Center Fellow by courtesy at the Woods Institute for the Environment.
 Khalid also holds faculty affiliations at the King Center for Global Development and the Center for the Comparative Studies in Race and Ethnicity.
 He earned his PhD in Civil and Environmental Engineering from the University of Texas at Austin with support from the Bill & Melinda Gates Fellowship and a Ford Foundation Predoctoral Fellowship.
 His research focuses on the operationalization of equity and justice in the provision of infrastructure services.
 Specifically, employing qualitative and quantitative methods to develop novel frameworks at the intersection of the natural, built, and social environment.
 Currently, he is concentrated on water sector infrastructure, working to develop consistent and measurable definitions of water equity, frameworks for equity in the adoption of new water technologies, and exploring socio-technical solutions to sanitation justice challenges in rural communities.
+He has a passion for impact driven community-engaged research, highlighted by multiple collaborations with local community-based organizations.
 He leads Osman Lab to develop new approaches to equitable and just infrastructure in a world where climate change challenges vulnerable communities every day.

 Meet the Team